Audiosutras/pihole-dockercompose/READMe.md

     $ sudo systemctl restart NetworkManager
     ```

-Now we can proceed back to step 2.
+Now we can proceed back to step 2 in [Running PiHole & Unbound](#running-pihole--unbound).

 ## More Useful Resources & Articles